-The Council will seek to protect and enhance the character and appearance of Conservation Areas through adopted Conservation Area Appraisals and Management Plans.
+The Council will seek to protect and enhance the character and appearance of conservation areas through adopted Conservation Area Appraisals and Management Plans.
 These will be used to inform the Council's decisions when assessing the impact of proposals for planning permission.

-- 9.68 The Council is keen to protect and enhance the town's 14 designated Conservation Areas.
+- 9.68 The Council is keen to protect and enhance the town's 14 designated conservation areas INSERTED: , which are shown on plan 2.
 The character appraisals and management plans for each area highlight what is distinctive about the area including building styles, street patterns, land form, historical development and key views.
-Proposals for development will need to indicate precisely how each scheme will preserve and enhance the conservation area in which it is located by a thorough appreciation of these distinctive characteristics. - 9.69 National advice for identification and protection of listed buildings, conservation areas, archaeological remains and other elements of the historic environment is set out in PPS5 (Planning for the Historic Environment) 2010 and the Planning (Listed Buildings and Conservation Areas) Act 1990.
-The general approach to managing heritage assets will also follow the guidance set out in BS79135. - 9.70 PPS5 gives general guidance on demolition within conservation areas and states that there should be a presumption in favour of retaining buildings which make a positive contribution to the character or appearance of a conservation area and that consent to demolish should not be given unless there are acceptable plans for redevelopment. - 9.71 The East of England Plan stresses that local authorities should afford the highest level of protection to the wider historic environment which contributes to the distinctiveness of the region.
+INSERTED: Future character appraisals will include landscape and tree assessments.
+Proposals for development will need to indicate precisely how each scheme will preserve and enhance the conservation area in which it is located by a thorough appreciation of these distinctive characteristics. - 9.69 National advice INSERTED: and policy on the conservation DELETED: for identification and protection of listed buildings, conservation areas, archaeological remains and other elements of the historic environment is set out in INSERTED: the National Planning Policy Framework (NPPF) DELETED: PPS5 (Planning for the Historic Environment) 2010 and the Planning (Listed Buildings and Conservation Areas) Act 1990.
+INSERTED: The NPPF supersedes Planning Policy Statement 5 (Planning for the Historic Environment) although the Practice Guide to PPS5 remains in place as guidance.
+The general approach to managing heritage assets will also follow the guidance set out in BS791315. - 9.70 DELETED: PPS5 INSERTED: The NPPF establishes a presumption in favour of sustainable development and states that great weight should be given to the conservation of designated heritage assets such as conservation areas.
+Where a proposed development will lead to substantial harm to or total loss of significance of a designated heritage asset, planning permission should not be given unless substantial public benefits can be identified that outweigh that harm or loss DELETED: gives general guidance on demolition within conservation areas and states that there should be a presumption in favour of retaining buildings which make a positive contribution to the character or appearance of a conservation area and that consent to demolish should not be given unless there are acceptable plans for redevelopment.

+9.71 The East of England Plan stresses that local authorities should afford the highest level of protection to the wider historic environment which contributes to the distinctiveness of the region.
 Policies E13, ENV5, SS16, and SS5 all address this issue.

-5 BS7913 British Standard Guide to the Principles of the Conservation of Historic Buildings adopted as formal Council policy in September 1998
+15 BS7913 British Standard Guide to the Principles of the Conservation of Historic Buildings adopted as formal Council policy in September 1998